Children's Mercy Park

-Children's Mercy Park is a soccer-specific stadium in Kansas City, Kansas, United States, and is the home of Sporting Kansas City.
+Children's Mercy Park is a soccer-specific stadium in Kansas City, Kansas, United States, and is the team home for Sporting Kansas City of Major League Soccer (MLS).
 The stadium is located near Kansas Speedway, on the far west side of Wyandotte County, Kansas.
-It opened during the 2011 season of Major League Soccer on June 9, 2011 with a match against the Chicago Fire.
-The stadium has a seating capacity of 18,467 seats, which can expand to 25,000 for concerts.
-Most SKC games attract around 21,000 because of different stadium modes.
+It opened during the 2011 MLS season on June 9, 2011, with a match against the Chicago Fire.
+The stadium has a seating capacity of 18,467, which can expand to 25,000 for concerts.
+Most SKC games attract around 21,000 spectators because of different stadium modes.
 The stadium is Sporting Kansas City's third home venue; then known as the Kansas City Wizards, the team played in Arrowhead Stadium from 1996 to 2007 and CommunityAmerica Ballpark from 2008 to 2010.
-In 2013, the stadium hosted the MLS All-Star Game, the United States men's national soccer team, and the MLS Cup, and is the only stadium to host all three in the same year.
+In 2013, the stadium hosted the MLS All-Star Game, the United States men's national soccer team, and MLS Cup, and is the only stadium to host all three in the same year.

 History

 Initial planning

 Originally, Sporting Club, the team's ownership group, planned to move to southeast Kansas City, Missouri on land previously occupied by Bannister Mall.
 The redevelopment plan, called The Trails, was passed on December 13, 2007.
-The last package of economic incentives, a $30-million tax rebate, was passed on November 21, 2008.
+The last package of economic incentives, a $30 million tax rebate, was passed on November 21, 2008.

 The stadium's planned site had been demolished to prepare the site for infrastructure.
 It was intended to open in 2011 with a capacity of 18,500 seats.
-However, fallout from the 2008–2009 financial crisis placed the project on hiatus, and the stadium developer eventually sought to move the new project near the Village West retail center in Kansas City, Kansas, near the Kansas Speedway and CommunityAmerica Ballpark.
+However, the project was placed on hiatus due to the Great Recession, and the stadium developer eventually sought to move the new project near the Village West retail center in Kansas City, Kansas, near the Kansas Speedway and CommunityAmerica Ballpark.
 The developer of The Trails complex sought additional borrowing authority from Kansas City, Missouri, to finance the building of the soccer stadium and its associated amateur soccer complex.
 However, the city was unwilling to provide the desired financing, leading the developer to seek a new site across the state line.